pydata/xarray/doc/examples/monthly-means.rst

 Author: `Joe Hamman <http://uw-hydro.github.io/current_member/joe_hamman/>`_

+The data for this example can be found in the `xray-data <https://github.com/xray/xray-data>`_ repository.
+This example is also available in an IPython Notebook that is available `here <https://github.com/xray/xray/tree/master/examples/xray_seasonal_means.ipynb>`_.

 Suppose we have a netCDF or xray Dataset of monthly mean data and we want to calculate the seasonal average.
 To do this properly, we need to calculate the weighted average considering that each month has a